GiladShapira94/taxi-demo-cli/README.md

 # Run a project workflow:
   * -r - The name of the workflow file - For example, this file needs to be located in the project directory (/project/workflow.py)
-  * -w - watch option equal to true, works only on kfp engine
+  * -w - watch option equal to true
+  * If you define workflow enigine as kfp you can run workflow bt its name - ``mlrun project -n gitproject -r main -w ./projec``

 ````
 mlrun project -n gitproject -r workflow.py -w ./project